 Poaching Salmon Fillet

-Poaching is a gentle cooking method because it keeps the fish tender and moist while also avoiding the need for extra oil or fat.
+Poaching is a gentle cooking method that keeps the fish tender and moist while also avoiding the need for extra oil or fat.
+This technique is an excellent choice for those learning how to prepare salmon fillet in a light and healthy way.

 How to Poach Salmon: